 We envision a future when omics data-informed, computational model-based medical care is available to all.
 There are many ways to accelerate the pace of making this vision into a reality.
 For example, our group focuses on creating novel algorithms and computational tools for advancing precision medicine, as well as for better understanding how the human microbiome triggers, prolongs, or protects against disease.
 We elect to focus on the following three broad aims:

-I. To design multi-omic computational biomarkers for precision medicine
+I. Designing multi-omic digital biomarkers for precision medicine

 Selected publications: